-This policy applies to international students and US citizens/permanent residents with transcripts from international (non-US) academic institutions, regarding both graduate and undergraduate degrees for admission and credits students have earned at foreign institutions and wish to transfer to TFC.
-In order to evaluate foreign credentials accurately and consistently, Toccoa Falls College requires all international college or university transcripts be evaluated by a college-approved evaluation service.
+This policy applies to both undergraduate degrees for admission and credits students have earned at foreign institutions and wish to transfer to TFC.
+In order to accurately and consistently evaluate foreign credentials, Toccoa Falls College requires all international college or university transcripts be evaluated by a College-approved evaluation service.
 Among others, College-approved evaluation services include those agencies that are members of, or affiliated with, the National Association of Credential Evaluation Services (NACES) and the American Association of Collegiate Registrars and Admission Officers (AACRAO).
 Toccoa Falls College will not accept any student for graduate study or award any transfer credit from foreign credentials without an evaluation from an approved evaluation service.
 The fee for evaluation is the responsibility of the student.